-You can register to go on the mailing list and get updates of stall availability and dates- then you can email to let me know what date you are interested in attending.
-I do limit the number of stalls which are similar- so there aren’t too many jewellery stalls, candle stalls etc- and it’s important to note that the Pop Ups are primarily for makers and creatives- the focus being on supporting handmade and local.
+I do limit the number of stalls which are similar- so there aren’t too many competing jewellery stalls, candle stalls etc. It's important to note that the Pop Ups are primarily for makers and creatives- the focus being on supporting handmade and local.

 Trust me when I say you’ll find so many beautiful, handcrafted items and expertly curated stalls at any of Rachel’s markets- you’ll always find a broad range of businesses offering a vast selection of things.
 Here are but a few of the wonderful small businesses that regularly appear at The Pop Up Emporium.